 • Burning extra calories while you sleep or are watching TV;

-• Better posture and therefore gaining confidence in your appearance;
+• Better posture, therefore gaining confidence in your appearance;

 • Improved muscle mass and endurance; and